Five Remarkable Sites To Explore Near Southeast Utah

 As one of the most popular sites in the National Park System, Arches receives more than 1.4 million visitors each year, and roads and parking lots can get congested during the peak months, between March and October.
 NPS suggests visiting before 8 a.m. or after 3 p.m., if at all possible, to avoid crowds.

 Fun fact: At 1.9 million acres, the Grand Staircase-Escalante National Monument is slightly larger in area than the state of Delaware, making it the largest national monument in the U.S. Like Bears Ears, its designation was controversial.
 President Bill Clinton used his power through the Antiquities Act to name Grand Staircase-Escalante a National Monument in 1996, prompting local officials and a Utah congressman to question whether the Antiquities Act allowed such a vast area of land to be protected.
-Subsequent lawsuits were dismissed by federal courts, and the monument, under the purview of the Bureau of Land Management, remains intact to this day for visitors to enjoy.
+Subsequent lawsuits were dismissed by federal courts, and the monument, under the purview of the Bureau of Land Management, remained intact.

 The “Grand Staircase” is a series of plateaus that descend south, from Bryce Canyon toward the Grand Canyon.
 You’ll find the highest part of the monument at Kaiparowits Plateau, 9,000 feet above the surrounding landscape.
 Visitor centers are located in Cannonville, Big Water, Escalante, and Kanab.